Miya Bholat Miya Bholat

 Safety culture starts with hiring standards.
 If you lower the bar to fill seats, you'll pay for it later in claims.

 Mechanical failure contributes to thousands of commercial vehicle crashes each year.
-Brake issues, tire blowouts, steering defects — many are preventable.
+Brake issues, tire blowouts, and steering defects are common, and many are preventable.

 Reactive maintenance is not just inefficient.
 It's a liability.